 1975: “Power Over The Clay” (Ray Johnson, 1975.
 40 mins).
 The first local colour screen documentary of the history of the Potteries.

 1979: Arthur Berry‘s Lament For The Lost Pubs Of Burslem broadcast on national radio and published in The Listener.
-Around this time Arthur is also profiled by a number of TV documentaries.
+Around this time Arthur, also a visual artist, is also profiled by a number of TV documentaries.

 1980: The Stoke band Discharge release their first E.P.
 “A defining moment of British punk … between 1980 and 1983 Discharge stood among the standard bearers of [the] punk movement” — Journal for the Study of Radicalism.